 A Kiss of Shadows

-erotic romance, urban fantasy that was published by Ballantine Books on March 28, 2006 and has 468 pages.
+erotic romance, urban fantasy in Paperback edition that was published by Ballantine Books on March 28, 2006 and has 468 pages.

 Explore it on Goodreads or Amazon.